emsig/empymod/docs/speedmemoryaccuracy.rst

 horizontally, 500 kernel calls are required.
 If you rotate the receivers too, in the horizontal plane, 1'000 kernel calls are required.
 If you rotate the receivers also vertically, 1'500 kernel calls are required.
 If you rotate the source vertically too, 2'250 kernel calls are required.
-So your calculation will take 2'250 times longer!
+So your computation will take 2'250 times longer!
 No matter how fast the kernel is, this will take a long time.
 Therefore carefully plan how precise you want to define your source and receiver bipoles.